An Intro to Freshwater Beach

 Freshwater Beach is the birthplace of surfing in Australia.
 ‘Duke’ Kahanamoku demonstrated surfing with a carved out piece of timber here in 1915.

-‘Freshy’ as it I called by locals, is the next beach north of Manly on the northern peninsula.
-In peak times it is less busy than Manly beach but still has a stunning stretch of white sand and waves that are great for surfing and bodyboarding.
+‘Freshy’ as it is called by locals, is the next beach north of Manly along the northern peninsula.
+In peak times it is less busy than Manly beach.
+However, it still has a stunning stretch of white sand and waves that are great for surfing and bodyboarding.

 Rocks at Freshwater

-Climbing on the rocks is fun and if you are feeling energetic, it can take you all the way to Dee Why, another suburb further north along the peninsula.
+Climbing on the rocks is fun here and if you are feeling particularly energetic, walk along them to Dee Why.
 If not, just take in some of the stunning views.
 It’s easy to find a place to sit and be at peace with your own thoughts.

 The Rock Pool at Freshwater

-Freshwater Beach is a nice place to come if you are a solo traveller.
-As well as relaxing on the beach, there is a salt water rock pool visitors can use that has marked out lanes for lap swimming.
+Freshwater Beach is a good place to come if you are by yourself and prefer a quieter beach to its neighbour, Manly.
+It also benefits from a salt water rock pool that has marked out lanes for lap swimming.

-So if you need a break from the beach, you can head into the village which is less than ten minutes walk away.
-Here you will find a mix of shops, cafes and restaurants.
-Restaurants include sushi, India or pizza options.
-Cafe Calm is close to the beach if you want a drink.
+The small town is less than ten minutes walk away.
+Here you will find a selection of shops, cafes and restaurants.
+Restaurants include sushi, Indian or pizza options.

 Pilu is an Italian restaurant which comes recommended by locals for a higher end lunch or dinner.